 That’s the kind of stories she told me.
-This was her Georgia upbringing.
-The kind that went to finishing school and learned how to set a table and curtsy.
+This was her Georgia upbringing, the kind that went to finishing school and learned how to set a table and curtsy.
 Where she learned what kind of a woman she didn’t want to be.
 She wasn’t going to be a whore, but she certainly wasn’t going to be a lady.
 She was she, and everyone else could go fuck themselves.

 And I loved her for that.
-But she would never accept love because as she said, “I’m all full up.
+But she would never accept love from me because as she said, “I’m all full up.
 Why not go give it to that blonde at the end of the bar.
 She seems to be running empty.”

 I laughed.
 I stood up to go.
 She reached out and placed her hand on my arm.
 I looked back.
 “I like you.
 Just be careful.
 When they’re empty like that, they’ll suck you dry and leave when they get what they need.”

 I nodded.
 I said, “I know.
 I used to be empty too.”